Agile ain’t no religion

 Another popular approach is an Objectives and Key Results (“OKR”) project management framework, which ensures that projects are continuously goal oriented, and do not wander off into their own worlds.
 This is achieved by similar means: transparent project monitoring and a robust approach to continuous reprioritisation.

-In other words, there are many ways to solve change challenges and an agile transformation is just one of them.
+In other words, there are many ways to solve corporate challenges and agile is just one of them.

 Agile has evolved to be a corporate change tool since it was first launched in 2001.
 It can now be described as a comprehensive methodology comprising three things: